Natural Resources

 Degraded Native Grass Community

-The Degraded Native Grass Community Phase describes a significant shift in the vegetative community.
-Western wheatgrass increases, while we see a loss in the composition and production of big bluestem and little bluestem.
-Other grasses and grass-likes in this phase include sideoats grama, blue grama and sedges.
-The forb composition remains diverse and includes both annual and perennial sunflowers, cudweed sagewort, and goldenrod.
+The Degraded Native Grass Community describes a significant shift in the vegetative community.
+Western wheatgrass increases, while there is a loss in the composition and production of big bluestem and little bluestem.
+Other grasses and grass-likes in this community include sideoats grama, blue grama, and sedges.
+The forb composition remains diverse and includes both annual and perennial sunflowers, white sagebrush, and goldenrod.
 Woody species included in the plant community are western snowberry and rose.
 The potential is high for tree encroachment or regeneration.
 This plant community is less productive and the diversity of grasses is lower than the representative plant community.
-This site remains a sustainable plant community in regards to site/soil stability, watershed function, and biologic integrity.
-The total annual production ranges from 2200 to 3200 pounds of air dry vegetation per acre and may produce 2700 pounds during an average year.
-The following growth curve is an estimate of the monthly percentages of total annual growth of the dominant species expected during an average year:
+This site remains a sustainable plant community in regard to site and soil stability, watershed function, and biologic integrity.
+The total annual production ranges from 2,200 to 3,200 pounds of air dry vegetation per acre with a representative value of 2,700 pounds per acre.

 Table 6.
 Annual production by plant type